ircv3/ircv3-specifications/extensions/register.md

 The defined keys are:

- * `before-connect` - if present, clients may register before completing connection registration
+ * `before-connect` - if present, indicates the server supports early registration, so it MUST NOT use `FAIL REGISTER COMPLETE_CONNECTION_REQUIRED`
  * `email-required` - if present, registrations require a valid email address to process

 ### Commands